 Spending on pet healthcare in the U.S. continues to skyrocket.
 It is estimated that the total American pet industry expenditure will reach $69.36 billion, up from $66.75 billion in 2016.
 Supplies, over-the-counter medicine, and vet care accounted for just over $30 billion of the 2016 figure.

 Part of the reason behind the increased spending on pet care is the rise in the number of households that have a pet.
 The number has risen steadily to the point that 68% of American households now own at least one pet.
 It’s no wonder why when there’s a dog that’s ideal for every type of household, from dog breeds for seniors to those suitable for families with children.

-In this guide, we will delve into why pet healthcare costs are so high and breakdown where the spend is going.
-We will also look at the types of pets that cost owners the most on healthcare and those that cost the least.
+In this guide, we will delve into why pet healthcare costs are so high and breakdown where the spending is going.
+We will also look at the types of pets that cost owners the most in healthcare and those that cost the least.
 In doing so, we will identify common ailments associated with different breeds, the associated treatments, and what they cost on average.

 We have included the following sections in our guide:

 - Pet Healthcare Overview

 - Pets with Most and Least Health Problems

 - Pet Healthcare Financial Options

 - How to Keep Your Pet Healthy

 - Pet Health Resources